NFL television blackout policies: Getting around restrictions

-The earliest NFL television blackout policy blacked out all broadcasts on radio and television of any games in the home city of origin and on any TV stations located within 75 mi of the team's home city, regardless of whether they were sold out, during those time periods when the teams were playing at home.
+The earliest NFL television blackout policy blacked out all broadcasts on radio and television of any games in the home city of origin and on any television stations located within 75 mi of the team's home city, regardless of whether they were sold out, during those time periods when the teams were playing at home.
 Teams were also allowed to restrict home-market stations from broadcasting games in other markets during the times they were playing away games broadcast live in their home market.
 Even if they gave their approval for a telecast or broadcast they might otherwise have been able to permit, the NFL commissioner was still required to approve it, and did not need to give an explanation.

 In the early 1950s, the U.S. Department of Justice brought an antitrust lawsuit against the league over these provisions.
 The NFL argued that the antitrust exemption for professional baseball and recently reaffirmed by the Supreme Court applied to it; Judge Allan Kuhn Grim of the Eastern District of Pennsylvania declined to reach that question, holding that since antitrust law clearly applied to radio and television it applied in the instant case as well, and granted an injunction barring all those practices save the restriction on outside-market game broadcasts during home games.

 The Supreme Court later rejected the NFL's claim to the same antitrust exemption as baseball.
 Thus, in 1961, Congress passed the Sports Broadcasting Act, granting football and other professional team sports an exemption from antitrust law allowing them to negotiate television contracts as leagues and not individual teams.

 Until 1973, league policy resulted in home-city blackouts even during sold-out regular-season games and championship games.
-For instance, the 1958 "Greatest Game Ever Played" between the Baltimore Colts and New York Giants was unavailable to viewers in the New York City market despite the sellout at Yankee Stadium (many fans rented hotel rooms or visited friends in areas of Connecticut or Pennsylvania where signals of TV stations carrying the game were available to watch the game on television, a practice that continued for Giants games through 1972).
+For instance, the 1958 "Greatest Game Ever Played" between the Baltimore Colts and New York Giants was unavailable to viewers in the New York City market despite the sellout at Yankee Stadium (many fans rented hotel rooms or visited friends in areas of Connecticut or Pennsylvania where signals of television stations carrying the game were available to watch the game on television, a practice that continued for Giants games through 1972).
 Similarly, all Super Bowl games prior to Super Bowl VII in January 1973 were not televised in the host city's market.

-A 1970 game between the Giants and New York Jets at Shea Stadium was broadcast in New York by WCBS-TV when the Jets agreed to lift the blackout to allow Giants fans to view the game live.
+A 1970 game between the New York Giants and New York Jets at Shea Stadium was broadcast in New York by WCBS-TV when the Jets agreed to lift the blackout to allow Giants fans to view the game live.
 Later that season, when the San Francisco 49ers visited the Oakland Raiders, Raiders owner Al Davis enforced the blackout in the Bay Area to the considerable anger of CBS, the 49ers and fans of both teams.